kloper/pato/README.md

 ## What chips are supported?

-My initial goal was to drive the display with Arduino Pro Mini that can be found on ebay for a few bucks.
-Thus, Atmega328 and Atmega328p are supplorted.
+My initial goal was to drive the display with Arduino Pro Mini that can be found on eBay for a few bucks.
+Thus, Atmega328 and Atmega328p are supported.
 Atmega2560 is supported too.
-Support for Attiny2313 is under development.

 In fact, porting to any Atmega is trivial, provided it has enough flash memory, RAM, i/o pins and UART/TWI compatible with Atmega328.

+I2C for Attiny2313 is supported but I still consider it experimental.

 ## License